Tepper School of Business

 - International Management

 The Undergraduate Economics Program has a unique position at Carnegie Mellon University.
-It is the sole undergraduate program that is a joint program of the Tepper School of Business and the Dietrich College of Humanities and Social Sciences.
-The combination of research strength (Tepper has been home to eight Nobel Laureates in Economics) and commitment to liberal arts and interdisciplinary studies (Dietrich has "the most creative general education program of any American university” – New York Times) provides our undergraduates with a world-class economics program.
+It is the sole undergraduate program that is a joint program of the Tepper School of Business and the Marianna Brown Dietrich College of Humanities and Social Sciences.
+The combination of research strength (The Tepper School has been home to nine Nobel laureates in Economics) and commitment to liberal arts and interdisciplinary studies (Dietrich College has "the most creative general education program of any American university” – New York Times) provides our undergraduates with a world-class economics program.

-Economics majors are considered members of both colleges and enjoy their full support and services of both.
-Undergraduate economics students should consult the program's website and handbook for details about applicable Tepper and Dietrich academic policies and procedures.
+Economics majors are considered members of both colleges and enjoy the full support and services of both.
+Undergraduate economics students should consult the program's website for details about applicable Tepper School and Marianna Brown Dietrich academic policies and procedures.

-The Undergraduate Economics Program has four named degrees (listed below).
+The Undergraduate Economics Program offers four primary degrees (listed below).
 These degree programs couple prerequisites with the opportunity to tailor elective choices to enable students to develop depth in topics of particular interest to them.
 Potential topics include economics and policy, economics of financial markets, economics in the global market place, game theory, market design and strategy, macroeconomics (applied and/or theory), microeconomics (applied and/or theory).

 - B.S. in Economics and Mathematical Sciences